-- ED 671-School Improvement Leadership: A Theoretical Perspective - ED 672-Assessing Needs and Evaluating Progress - ED 673-School Improvement Leadership: Facilitating a Positive School Culture - ED 674A and B-Special Project Seminar/Practicum in School Improvement Leadership - This certificate is an MSDE-approved program for Administrator I certification as long as students take the following courses as the additional credits: ED 681-Curriculum Development for a Multicultural Society, ED 653

-Supervision for Effective Instruction, and ED 646-School Law.
+- ED 671-School Improvement Leadership: A Theoretical Perspective (prerequisite to ED 673) - ED 672-Assessing Needs and Evaluating Progress - ED 673-School Improvement Leadership: Facilitating a Positive School Culture (pre- or co-requisite to ED674A) - ED 674A and B-Special Project Seminar/Practicum in School Improvement Leadership; ED674A is a pre-requisite to ED674B and these classes may not be taken concurrently and must be taken in fall or spring semesters. - This certificate is an MSDE-approved program for Administrator I certification as long as students take the following courses as the additional credits: ED 681- Curriculum Development for a Multicultural Society, ED 653- Supervision for Effective Instruction, and ED 646-School Law.

-Certification as Administrator I requires MSDE teacher certification, 27 months of successful teaching experience and completion of the required 3-credit introduction or survey of special education course.
+Certification as Administrator I requires MSDE teacher certification, 27 months of successful teaching experience, and completion of the required 3-credit introduction or survey of special education course.